 2. Sponsored Messages

-Special offers can be delivered directly to the audience inbox but with a more personalized touch through this type of ad.
+Special offers can be delivered directly to the audience's inboxes but with a more personalized touch through sponsored message ads.
 So there is a greater chance of opening up a dialogue.

-Click-to-Messenger ads help to nurture leads, answer questions, or provide customer support.
-Moreover, one-on-one contact with the user makes them feel valued.
-Thus, Facebook ads can play a determining role in achieving your marketing goals.
+Click-to-Messenger ads help nurture leads, answer questions, or provide customer support.
+Moreover, one-on-one contact with the user via a Click-to-Messenger ad makes them feel valued.
+Thus, Facebook ads like a Click-to-Messenger ad, can play a determining role in achieving your marketing goals.

-Now that you know the type of Facebook Messenger ads, let’s take a look at how you can create them.
+Now that you know the type of Facebook Messenger ads, including a Click-to-Messenger ad, let’s take a look at how you can create them.

 How to Set Up Facebook Messenger Ads